SECONDED NATIONAL EXPERT – STATISTICS

 6. Independence and declarations of interest

 The SNE will be required to enter into a commitment to act independently in the public interest and to make complete declarations of any direct or indirect interests that might be considered prejudicial to his or her independence.
+Candidates must confirm their willingness to do so in their application.

 7. Equal opportunities